Edwin Hubble’s work produced a dramatic change in people’s beliefs about the universe, proving it is home to galaxies besides the Milky Way.

-In 1912, Henrietta Leavitt had discovered something remarkable about a type of star known as a Cepheid variable: the rate at which it goes through a dim-bright-dim cycle is highly significant; it offers a way of finding out how far away the star is.
+In 1912, Henrietta Leavitt had discovered something remarkable about a type of star known as a Cepheid variable: the rate at which this type of star goes through a dim-bright-dim cycle is highly significant; it offers a way of finding out how far away the star is.

 In the early 1920s, benefitting from access to the huge Hooker Telescope, Hubble found Cepheid variable stars located in nebulae.
 He paid close attention to the Andromeda nebula, and discovered that the Cepheid variables within the nebula are at tremendous distances from the earth, much farther than stars in our own Milky Way galaxy.

 Hubble realized that the Andromeda nebula was actually a galaxy.
 Until then, most astronomers thought the Milky Way and the universe were the same thing.
 Hubble now knew that the universe was considerably bigger than the Milky Way, it contained other galaxies or ‘island universes.’

 - His best photographs of the outer parts of the Andromeda and Triangulum nebulae showed “dense swarms of actual stars.”